Nathan Ballingrud - published July 2013

 —Toronto Globe and Mail

-“Each one of these nine stories has the capacity to seduce and terrify you like any of the most heavyweight horror authors out there.”
+“Each one of these nine stories has the capacity to seduce and terrify you.”

 —Andrew Liptak, io9